Ghini/ghini.desktop/doc/docker-development.md

 scripts/docker-dev check bauble/_version.py tests/test_version.py setup.py
 ```

-`check` also runs the lightweight version tests.
-It is intentionally narrower
+`check` also runs the lightweight version and database-version tests.
+It is
-than the full legacy test suite, so use `scripts/docker-dev pytest` when you
+intentionally narrower than the full legacy test suite, so use
-need broader application coverage.
+`scripts/docker-dev pytest` when you need broader application coverage.

 These commands use `GHINI_TOOL_CONTAINER`, defaulting to a short-lived
 `ghini-dev-check-<pid>` name, so they can run while the main